aatje92/pia-port-forward/README.md

 run ./port.sh<br \>
 port will be output in {"port":PORTNUMBER} format<br \>
 <br \>
-If no port is output run it again, it creates a file with your client id first.<br \>
+It creates a new port forward everytime it is run, with an untraceable client id :).<br \>
 <br \>

 Feel free to use this script for whatever you like.<br \>